Learning a quantum computer's capability

 \section{Conclusions}

 Understanding a quantum processor's computational power requires knowledge of what quantum circuits it can run with low probability of error, and this can be formalized using the concept of a \emph{capability function} $s(c)$.
 But modelling a quantum processor's capability $s(c)$ is hard, as $s(c)$ depends on a processor's unknown errors and how those errors interact with each circuit $c$.
 Parameterized error models can be used to predict $s(c)$, but simple, scalable error models fail to accurately model $s(c)$.
 More complex error models like process matrices are not scalable---yet they still often fail to model $s(c)$ accurately \cite{Blume-Kohout2020-fl}.
 In this work we have investigated using neural networks to learn an approximation to $s(c)$.
-We have formalised this prediction problem [i.e., defining $s(c)$], and we have shown how to efficiently obtain training data for a particular definition of $s(c)$ with neural networks when training data can be gathered efficiently (e.g., for process fidelity and probability of successful trial).
+We have formalised this prediction problem [i.e., defining $s(c)$] and outlined a very general method for modelling $s(c)$ with neural networks when training data can be gathered efficiently (e.g., for process fidelity and probability of successful trial).